Academic computing services and accessibility

 OCAD University can facilitate exam accommodations for students in the CSD at 51 McCaul and the 317g Computer Studio simultaneously, with multiple workstations in each with the assistive software.

-3.0 Laptop Program & Mobile Devices
+3.0 Laptop Program and mobile devices

 3.1 Standard Practice